 Tonight, a special New Year’s gala dinner will be served inside the beautiful City Hall, Rathaus Vienna accompanying a performance by the renowned Wiener Hofball Orchestra.
 Music and waltzing will take us through to midnight before enjoying incredible views of the fireworks from the city hall’s balcony.

 If you’d rather see more of the splendid Austrian countryside, as part of our Freedom of Choice programme, you will have the option to visit the delightful Schönbrunn Palace to see the city’s famous festive market which will be still be open to enjoy.
-Alternatively, you may wish to explore the monastery of Heiligenkreuz with us for a guided tour of its 12th Century grounds.
-You’ll also be able to hear the Stift Heiligenkreuz monks sing in unison for a very special and moving performance.

 Later this evening, the group will reconvene on the train for dinner before leaving Austria for the Czech Republic.